tilicholabs/FlexChatBox-Android/README.md

 # FlexChatBox Android

-## What It Is
+## About the SDK

 `Flexchatbox` is an Android SDK developed with the intention to reduce the effort for the developers to build the chat functionality in their applications.
-The developers can simply integrate this SDK into their applications and use the features provided such as sending text messages and also sharing the media such as gallery, captured photos and videos and sharing the current location and mobile contacts and voice recording clips and all types of files from the file manager.
+The developers can simply integrate this SDK into any new or existing applications and use a host of features that are provided such as sending text messages and also sharing media content such as Images from device Gallery, capturing photos and videos, sharing current location, mobile contacts and voice recording clips and any other files types using the File Manager.

 ## Importing the Library

-On your root `build.gradle`, add `mavenCentral()` to the `allprojects` section.
+In your root `build.gradle`, add `mavenCentral()` to the `allprojects` section.
-On your module `build.gradle`, add
+In your module `build.gradle`, add

     dependencies {
         implementation 'in.tilicho.android:flexchatbox:1.0.0'